sai-3000/IPL2024-NRR-Calculator/README.md

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Make sure you have a SQLite database named `ipl.db` with the required tables (`teams` and `teams_opp`) and data.
+2. Make sure you have a SQLite database named `ipl.db` with the required tables (`teams` and `teams_opp`) and data.
-4. Run the Flask application using `python app.py`.
+3. Run the Flask application using `python app.py`.
-5. Access the application in your web browser at `http://localhost:5000`.
+4. Access the application in your web browser at `http://localhost:5000`.

 ## Usage